Published on March 20, 2020 / Updated on December 25, 2020

 If you are stuck in a destination without insurance and need to book a new plane ticket or a new hotel reservation you, of course, can get a travel advisor to help you with that.

 I hope these tips will help you to make the right decision about your travel plans.
 If you are feeling the withdrawal symptoms of not being able to travel, take advantage of the extra free time that you have to start planning your next trip – and I don’t mean you need to book anything but you can start doing research and brainstorming your new destination.
 I have several sample itineraries and blog posts where you can draw lots of inspiration.

 Thanks for reading, now go wash your hands!

 ***DISCLAIMER.
-This information is based on my personal experience of working on changing dozens of trips in the last few weeks.
+This information is based on my personal experience of working on changing dozens of trips in the last 8 months.
 Things change quickly and travel providers are changing policies in response every day.
 Check the fine print of your booking and contact your travel agent or travel supplier before making any changes.
 Olegana Travel Boutique does not bear any responsibility for the changes to your travel plans made by you based on the above information.